SzieberthAdam/gb-rng/README.txt

 ual feedback of the random data.
 The attached RNG ASM files are only required  to have two exported subroutines  named as "rand" and "rand-init".

+As this project went to hiatus, its current state it is rather a small  commented collection  of ASM RNGs  for the Game Boy which may worth some attention of its own especaially by beginner Game Boy developers.